Minimum viable product is a term that has been used and abused, to the detriment of many startups.

 MVP-T: the focus here is a technical demonstration when you want to ensure your proof of concept will work the way you want it to, and you need to explore design options.

 Many people out there feel like the MVP process is completely broken.
-We need to get back to basics, and remember why we’re doing this in the first place.
-It’s not to rush something to market, or to save on design costs.
+We need to get back to basics and remember why we’re doing this in the first place.
+Remember: an MVP is not a prototype for your final product.
+It’s not to rush something to market or to save on design costs.
 The point is to ensure that there’s a demand for your product, and find out what features and design elements matter most to the end users.
 Remember this, and you’ll be ahead of the pack.

 Post originally appeared on gojilabs.com.